Best Cheap Health Insurance in Ohio (2025)

 How much does health insurance cost in Ohio?

-The average cost of health insurance in Ohio is $536 per month if you pay full price or $81 per month if you qualify for discounts.
+The average cost of a health insurance plan in Ohio is $536 per month if you pay full price or $81 per month if you qualify for discounts.

 Health insurance rates in Ohio by plan tier and age

-Health insurance rates can vary widely based on factors such as how old you are and how much of your medical care the plan covers.
+Health insurance quotes can vary widely based on factors such as how old you are and how much of your medical care the plan covers.

-• Seniors pay more than younger people for health insurance.
-Health insurance costs more as you age because you're more likely to need ongoing medical care.
+• Seniors pay more than younger people for individual health insurance.
+Health insurance quotes become more expensive as you age because you're more likely to need ongoing medical care.
 In Ohio, a 60-year-old pays more than twice as much for a plan than a 40-year-old.

 • If you have a lower income, you'll pay less for health insurance.
 That's because subsidies can lower your monthly bill.
 You're eligible for discounts if you earn less than $60,240 as a single person or less than $124,800 as a family of four.

-Get affordable health insurance in Ohio by using subsidies
+Get affordable medical insurance quotes in Ohio by using subsidies

 savings icon